Updated on June 23, 2017

 All agencies must advise employees leaving state service of their right to continue group insurance coverage.
 When an employee advises you that he or she is leaving state service:

-- Advise the employee that his/her coverage (health, dental/vision, life and Long Term Disability) ends at the end of the month following the month the employee ends state service.
-You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.
+- Advise the employee that his/her GIC coverage (Health, Dental/Vision, Life, HCSA, and Long Term Disability) ends at the end of the month following the month the employee leaves state service.

-- Complete Insurance Enrollment and Change Form (Form-1) on behalf of the employee.
-Check termination box 9.
-For the termination reason, enter “leaving state service”.
-For the termination date, enter the last day of work (excluding vacation time).
+- Complete Employment Status Change Form (Form-1A) on behalf of the employee.
+For the termination reason, enter “leaving state service” and indicate the last day of work (excluding vacation time).

 - Enter the termination information in the HR/CMS or UMASS payroll system.
 The GIC interface will automatically update the MAGIC system with the termination information.